-See the General Grant and Cooperative Agreement Terms and Conditions, section III.M., page 10, and the AmeriCorps policy attachment, last page of the General Grant and Cooperative Agreement Terms and Conditions.
-In addition, here is the AmeriCorps Member Safety and Security resource page.
+See the General Grant and Cooperative Agreement Terms and Conditions, section III.M., page 12, and the AmeriCorps Program Civil Rights and Non-Harassment Policy.
+In addition, see the AmeriCorps Member Safety and Security resource page.

 Inclusion

 AmeriCorps is committed to promoting inclusion of people of all abilities in National Service Programs.
 For Disability Inclusion resources consult the AmeriCorps website.